j2store/userguide/cart.md

 * Allow Guest Checkout

     Guests are usually not allowed to checkout in shopping but if it is required, it can be set by enabling this option to **Yes**.

+* Show Customer Note

+    Customer note is allowed and will be displayed in the checkout process pages but if it needs to be eliminated, then set this option to **No**.